jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Here's when SpaceX landed its first and second rockets.
 At the exact same time, Bernie Sanders was ranting about regulation battles with Wall Street.
 I happened to be following him, so I don't mean to pick on him.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 The middle-class needs to stop putting their faith in old philosophies and become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._

-## Techvolution is a Fight as Natural as Evolution
+## Techvolution is as Natural as Evolution

 Fighting to upgrade our ruling philosophy is a classic human story.
 It happens every time we start a new age.
 It happened when Galileo fought a religious establishment with a telescope, George Washington fought a political establishment with a musket, Steve Jobs fought an economic establishment with an iPod.